 2. SHORT RATE basis refunds are made if the insured cancels the policy.
 All unearned premium minus a service fee must be returned to the insured within 30 days from the date of the cancellation.
-S for Short/S for Service Fee

 3. PRO RATA basis refunds are made if the insurer cancels the policy.
-All unearned premiums must be returned within 45 days from the date of the cancellation.
+All unearned premium must be returned within 45 days from the date of the cancellation.
 No service fee is allowed.